mabudushabohlale-gif/Cybersecurity-Journey/README.md

 Specialization: Explore both Deffensive and Offensive Security to decide on a career path in Pen testing or Security analyst.

 ## 📈Why i am Tracking my Progress on GitHub
-Accountability: Publicly documenting my journey keeps me motivated and consistent
+Accountability: Publicly documenting my journey keeps me motivated and consistent.

-Proof of Work: To build a living portfolio that demonstrates my technical writitng skills and hands on experiance to future mentors and employers
+Proof of Work: To build a living portfolio that demonstrates my technical writitng skills and hands on experiance to future mentors and employers.

 Knowledge Base: